kean/Pulse/README.md

 ## About

 `Pulse` is not a tool, it's a framework.
 It records events from `URLSession` or from frameworks that use it, such as `Alamofire`, and displays them using `PulseUI` views that you integrate directly into your app.
 This way Pulse console is available for everyone who has your test builds.
 You or your QA team can view the logs on the device and easily share them to attach to bug reports.
-That's powerful.

 **What Pulse is Not**